Why is this medication prescribed?

 Before taking hydroxychloroquine,

 - tell your doctor and pharmacist if you are allergic to hydroxychloroquine, chloroquine, primaquine, quinine, any other medications, or any of the ingredients in hydroxychloroquine tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death).
-Also, tell your doctor if you have or have ever had heart failure, a heart attack, an irregular heartbeat, or any other heart problems; a low level of magnesium or potassium in your blood; psoriasis; porphyria or other blood disorders; G-6-PD deficiency (an inherited blood disease); dermatitis (skin inflammations); seizures; vision problems, including macular degeneration (an ongoing disease of the eye that causes loss of the ability to see straight ahead); diabetes; kidney or liver problems; or if you drink large amounts of alcohol.
+- tell your doctor if you or anyone in your family has or has ever had a prolonged QT interval (a rare heart problem that may cause irregular heartbeat, fainting, or sudden death) or if you are of Asian descent.
+Also, tell your doctor if you have or have ever had heart failure, a heart attack, an irregular heartbeat, or any other heart problems; a low level of magnesium or potassium in your blood; psoriasis; porphyria (an inherited blood disease that may cause skin or nervous system problems), glucose-6-phosphate dehydrogenase deficiency (G-6-PD; an inherited blood disease), or other blood disorders; dermatitis (skin inflammations); seizures; vision problems, including macular degeneration (an ongoing disease of the eye that causes loss of the ability to see straight ahead); diabetes; kidney or liver problems; or if you drink large amounts of alcohol.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while taking hydroxychloroquine, call your doctor.